AI Coding Guide 2026: How Developers Can Use AI Better

 • Assuming AI-tested means production-ready

 The career angle matters too.
-BLS reports strong median pay for software developers and continued demand.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for software developers was publishDate: 2026-01-22,080 in May 2024, with employment projected to grow 15% from 2024 to 2034 — much faster than average.
 But AI changes the shape of the job.
 Developers who can review AI output, design systems, write tests, manage security, understand users, and ship reliable products will benefit more than developers who only prompt for code.

 Prompt Templates That Actually Work